 I’d never had to stay in hospital before and it felt like I’d just been hit by a bus.
-I thought that I was getting better when in fact my anaemia had got worse (my blood count was at 50 when normal is more like 120), my infection rate had hit the roof and my protein levels (proteins basically make up everything in your body) had halved.
+I thought that I was getting better when in fact my anaemia had got worse.
+My infection rate hit the roof and my protein levels (proteins basically make up everything in your body) had halved.
 So what I thought was going to be a follow-up appointment turned into a surprise emergency hospital admission.

 It was all so scary.
 I was in a room on my own, in the top floor of a giant hospital, with no wifi and just my thoughts for company.
 But as the week went on I started to finally relax.
 I realised I was in the best place; the nurses that were looking after me were incredible, bringing me endless cups of tea and fabulous conversation.
 Every morning like clockwork I was woken at 5.30am for blood tests and steroid injection, I showered and got dressed, I did my hair and put a full face of makeup on.
 Trying to put makeup on with only one hand and my left for that matter (I’m right handed) was a challenge in itself.
 I spent an two hours everyday putting my makeup on and doing my hair to look my very best.
-Not because I was seeing anyone in particular or wanting to impress the cute doctor looking after me, but because it added a bit of normality to my day.
+Not because I was seeing anyone in particular, but because it added a bit of normality to my day.
 If I was going to be stuck somewhere I didn’t want to be then I was going to make the best of a bad situation, and attempting a smokey eye with one hand was the best way to do that.

 Strange considering where I was.
 So, what started out as being hit by a metaphorical bus, turned out to actually be a pretty good week.
 I had visitors every day to take my mind off the setting and for the first time in my life I relaxed.
 The threat of surgery was in the background and I just focused on the people around me; the nurses monitoring me, my doctor making sure he was taking the right course of action, my friends and family attempting to distract me from everything else.
-I left the Queen Alexandra Hospital with the plan of IV therapy for the next year, a cocktail of medication to get this damn UC under control and the most relaxed I’ve ever been.
+I left the hospital with the plan of IV therapy for the next year; a cocktail of medication to get this damn UC under control and the most relaxed I’ve ever been.
 I learnt that my doctor knows best and he knows how to look after me; that I needed to get off google and stop self diagnosing, to make time for the people around me that love me and most importantly, to make time for myself to actually get better.